Image of a team plotting a strategy

 Choosing what you want to focus on is the initial process of building your brand as it serves as the framework for the following strategies.
 Companies can do branding in many aspects, but the key factor in doing so is consistency.

-For instance, the e-commerce brand ASOS states in its mission statement that it aims to ‘become the world’s number one destination for fashion-loving 20-somethings’.’
+For example, an e-commerce brand ASOS states in its mission statement that it aims to ‘become the world’s number one destination for fashion-loving 20-somethings’.’
 Thus, its social media content conveys youthful and engaging themes and messages to attract younger audiences.

-Why is it important to Brand your Business Effectively?
+Why is it Important to Brand your Business?

-All business owners have a shot at building their own brand and may have already done so unintendedly.
+All business owners have the opportunity to build their own brand, often unintentionally.
 For example, simply posting a video blog about your B2B business on your social media platforms already imparts a brand to it - people may see how you present yourself: whether you are professional or casual, whether you exude a personality knowledgeable about their B2B industry or not.
 If left unmanaged, this could leave a lasting mark that could potentially damage the company's image.

 Here are other reasons why successful companies invest in branding their business: